markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Comparing these to what we currently have, you can see that we'll be working to make better use of the horizontal space on the page to provide a cleaner layout.

-We're ready to get started, but as we know, our current `staging` branch is probably not the best place to mess around.
+We're ready to get started, but as we know, our current `development` branch is probably not the best place to mess around.
 So let's get started by creating our first git feature branch.

 ## Make a feature branch

-Since we're about to embark on fairly large round of updates to our Run Buddy page's layout, it is a good idea for us to not work in the same git branch our code currently sits in (`staging`).
-Think about the overall scope of this project and why created a `staging` branch in the first place.
+Since we're about to embark on fairly large round of updates to our Run Buddy page's layout, it is a good idea for us to not work in the same git branch our code currently sits in (`development`).
+Think about the overall scope of this project and why created a `development` branch in the first place.
 We did this so we can work on our updates without disrupting the code in our `master` branch because the code there is what is running on the Internet for visitors to see.

 > URKEL SAYS: This is what's known as having code "in production".

 ![Current git branches](assets/lesson-2/300-git-branches.jpg)

-Now that we have `staging` set up to hold our updated code as we progress through these site updates, we can take it one step further by creating a branch for each GitHub issue we've created as we tackle them.
-Same as the relationship between `master` and `staging`, our new branches are going to serve as a means for us to not mess with the code in `staging` until we know that an issue is ready to be marked "complete".
+Now that we have `development` set up to hold our updated code as we progress through these site updates, we can take it one step further by creating a branch for each GitHub issue we've created as we tackle them.
+Same as the relationship between `master` and `development`, our new branches are going to serve as a means for us to not mess with the code in `development` until we know that an issue is ready to be marked "complete".

-This and every following lesson is going to begin with us creating what's known as a "feature" branch that makes a copy of what's currently in `staging`.
-This way we can make updates to our code and when we are done fulfilling the issue's needs, we will merge this code into our `staging` branch.
+This and every following lesson is going to begin with us creating what's known as a "feature" branch that makes a copy of what's currently in `development`.
+This way we can make updates to our code and when we are done fulfilling the issue's needs, we will merge this code into our `development` branch.
 Then we will repeat that cycle for the next issue or feature we are working on.

-This process may seem tedious and unnecessary, if we are already in `staging` then we why would we need to create more branches instead of working in there?
+This process may seem tedious and unnecessary, if we are already in `development` then we why would we need to create more branches instead of working in there?

 The answer may seem hard to grasp at first, but the overall idea is that when we start working on anything new we want to set a baseline.
 A place that can store the most up-to-date _working_ code.
 This way if we end up doing something that doesn't work we can always come back to that spot and start over again.
 Git gives us a few options to work like that, but creating a new branch every time we start something new is a good practice to get into.